Skip to main content

 Acknowledgements

-authors' information was added.
-The authors also want to thank the
+the authors' information was added.
+The authors also want to thank

-Reynolds and Robert Braden, as their Internet Draft [JR04] was
+Joyce Reynolds and Robert Braden, as their Internet Draft [JR04] was

 helpful as a guide on how to write the citations in this document